 What you can do

 Until a cure is found, if you have diabetes you have it for life.
-The good news is that by controlling your blood glucose levels you can significantly reduce your risk of developing serious health problems associated with diabetes.
+The good news is that by keeping your blood glucose levels with range you can significantly reduce your risk of developing serious health problems associated with diabetes.

-Bringing diabetes under control is key and there’s no one better qualified to do it than you.
+Ensuring your diabetes is well managed is key and there’s no one better qualified to do it than you.
 Taking charge of diabetes doesn’t have to be a full time job, but you do have to be mindful of it 24/7, whether you’re eating, working or going to bed.
 You’ll have a health care team of people to help you, including your doctor, Credentialled Diabetes Educator, dietician, podiatrist and eye specialist.
+This is your diabetes healthcare team.
 The team approach helps you to learn all you need to know about diabetes, treatment and management.

 Register with the National Diabetes Services Scheme

 If you have been diagnosed with diabetes you are eligible to register with the National Diabetes Services Scheme (NDSS).
-It is free to register and provides subsidised products to people with diabetes.
+It is free to register and provides subsidised products, education and support to people with diabetes.

 Become a member of Diabetes Australia